Autodesk software activation code| Individuals | Autodesk Support

 You may need an activation code if:

-You’re offline and have a perpetual licence for a standalone 2020 (or earlier) product.
+You’re offline and have a perpetual license for a standalone 2020 (or earlier) product.

 To request an activation code, you must first get a request code.
 To get one, see Find request code for manual activation (US Site).

-Once you have that, activate your licence at Autodesk Product Registration and Activation.
+Once you have that, activate your license at Autodesk Product Registration and Activation.

 The Assistant can help you find answers or contact an agent.